NME-rahul/integrating/README.md

 ### Supervisory node:
 * this will work based on queue structure.
-* each device will do operation in a certain time quanta in which device can communicate with supervisor and read/write memory.
+* each device can only perform read/write operation in a certain time quanta in which device can communicate with supervisor and read/write on memory.

 #### pros:
 * easy to implement.